Keep it clear, keep it safe

 - Will there be any charge?

-We will always try and determine who the item owner is, so that we can work with them to collect the items and pay any associated costs.
+We'll always try and determine who the item owner is, so that we can work with them to collect the items and pay any associated costs.

 If we aren’t able to identify the owner, however, we may recharge the costs associated with the removal, storage and disposal of items as part of the service charges.